 Forestry

-For a hands-on introduction to field work, students in the forestry program spend the summer between their second and third years at our summer practicum program held at the Solon Dixon Forestry Education Center outside Andalusia, Alabama.
-In their junior year, students focus on forest biology, land management, and forest products, while in their senior year students are exposed to forest health issues and silvicultural systems.
-Students complete their last semester with a Senior Capstone Project that ties their previous two years of courses together developing a management plan that is presented to the school faculty and a landowner.
+For a hands-on introduction to field work, students in Auburn’s SAF-accredited forestry program spend the summer between their second and third years at our summer practicum program held at the Solon Dixon Forestry Education Center outside Andalusia, Alabama.
+In their junior year, students focus on forest biology, land management and forest products, while in their senior year, students are exposed to forest health issues and silvicultural systems.
+During their final semester, students apply two years of classroom and field-based learning to a senior capstone project, creating and presenting a real-world management plan to faculty and landowners.

-The Forestry program offers specialized, hands-on coursework to help prepare our students for their future career.
-Follow the link below to find information regarding the courses that are offered within this program.
+Auburn University’s forestry program is accredited by the Society of American Foresters and offers specialized, hands-on coursework to help prepare students for their future careers and eligibility to become a Registered Forester.
+Follow the link below to find information about the courses offered in this program.

 As the forestry profession continues to evolve to focus upon sustainable operations and resource management, specialization in these areas prepares our students for a variety of career fields which promise well-paying salaries and opportunities, including: